aditya1729sihag/demo/README.md

 # first project
-mostly text-based game codes to be tried(if possible)
+mostly text-based game codes to be tried